sdss/python_template/docs/sphinx/index.rst

     >>> 2.0
     print(mypython.config['option1']['suboption2'])
     >>> 'a different text'

+Another possibility is to define an environment variable ``$MYPYTHON_CONFIG_PATH`` pointing to the user configuration file to use.
+If the environment variable is set, it overrides the default location for the user configuration file.

 The package also includes a logging object built around Python's `logging <https://docs.python.org/3/library/logging.html>`__ module.
 Our custom logger allows to file and screen at the same time and provides more colourful tracebacks and warnings.
 From anywhere in your code you can do ::